Inicio de sesión a Principal Financial Group—Cuenta personal en línea

 Please call our office if you have further questions.

 The Extended Payment and W-4P Forms are available for download.
 See FORMS on this site.

-Wesleyan Pension Fund members who are participating in the plan with employer contributions are provided life insurance coverage upon the first contribution and long-term disability insurance coverage after one year of consecutive contributions.
+Wesleyan Pension Fund members who are participating in the plan with employer contributions are provided life insurance and long-term disability insurance coverage upon the first contribution.
 As long as employer contributions are made on your behalf, this benefit will be provided through the UNUM Life Insurance Company.

-WPF Group Long-Term Disability booklets provided by UNUM are available for plan members to download for further details of the coverage.
-You may also select a document below to learn more about the assistance programs provided by UNUM in addition to your Life and Disability coverage.
+WPF Group Long-Term Disability booklets provided by UNUM are available for plan members to download for further details of this coverage.

-These annually provided booklets are available to download and will assist treasurers and financial administrators of churches with tax issues to housing allowance guidance.
-The author, Daniel D. Busby, is the President of Evangelical Council for Financial Accountability and also a former General Treasurer of The Wesleyan Church.
+These annually provided booklets from Evangelical Council for Financial Accountability (ECFA) are available to download and will assist treasurers and financial administrators of ministries with tax issues to housing allowance guidance.

 - Housing Allowance Chapter